 - Prepares grant applications and administers grant funds; researches available grant funds and programs; monitors expenditures and collects data to prepare regular grant reports; serves as liaison to granting agency.

 - Coordinates property acquisition and facility siting activities for department or division offices and citizen service locations; obtains appropriate permits and inspections to meet applicable local, state and federal building, safety and health codes and regulations.

 - Conducts research studies and prepares reports on management problems; gathers and analyzes information on time, space, personnel, equipment, material and cost of recommended solutions; develops and approves programs for the effective use of office space, furniture, equipment, forms and supplies.

-- Assists in the development and implementation of department policies; prepares and revises procedures, rules and manuals; analyzes legislation which may affect division activities; reviews division operations for compliance with statutes, rules and regulations.
+- Assists in the development and implementation of department policies; prepares and revises procedures, rules and manuals; analyzes legislation which may affect division activities; reviews department operations for compliance with statutes, rules and regulations.

 - Serves as liaison to government agencies and the public; participates or facilitates various internal and external committees involving partnership agencies regarding fiscal responsibilities and workplace issues and concerns; conducts presentations; participates in task forces to coordinate intergovernmental programs; promotes division activities with the public; responds to inquiries and complaints.

 - Hires and directs supervisory, professional, technical and clerical staff to provide quality service to citizens and County staff; prepares performance evaluations; recommends and administers progressive discipline; conducts and/or facilitates staff training and development programs; promotes cooperative team efforts among staff and with other County departments.